wzhouwzhou/easypathutil/README.md

 This package adapts as needs arise, and although it has been tested on some versions of node v8 and v10, problems may still occur.

 ## Changelog
+### New in 1.2.5
+• Fixed an issue with the Readme example and added more examples to the github repository.

 ### New in 1.2.4
 • Introduced an advanced feature for synchronous and async recursive directory read filtering ("filter" parameter in constructor).

 Should you notice anything wrong with this, please do open a reproducible issue or pull request on this package's github repository
 (linked below)!

 ### New in 1.2.3
 • Fixed several bugs differentiating between sync and async versions of .$ properties. (i.e. file.$stat and file.$stat.sync)